Codebotics/VITask/README.md

 ## Our team

-The team behind VITask is very dedicated and talented, all of the the students are write beautiful code and work collaborately.
+The team behind VITask is very dedicated and talented, all of the students write beautiful code and work collaborately.
 Enjoy a short write down them:

 | Bitmoji | About|
 |:----:|:----|